analysiscenter/segfast/docs/index.rst

 **segfast** is a library for interacting with SEG-Y seismic data.
 Main features are:

 * Faster access to read data: both traces headers and values
-* Optional bufferization, where user can provide a preallocated memory to load the data into
+* Optional bufferization, where the user can provide a preallocated memory to load the data into
 * Convenient API that relies on :class:`numpy.memmap` for most operations, while providing `segyio <https://segyio.readthedocs.io/en/latest/>`_ as a fallback engine